Advanced Telescope Supplies

 To remove these effects, we use the image of a blank surface to profile the dust motes and uneven illumination seen by our CCD detector.

-Once we have our dark calibrated flat field, we use this image by dividing it into out light frame.
-Why divide it?
 Well, consider flat fielding a picture of a flat field.
 Each pixel value in the image, say "X" would be divided into itself, i.e X/X and produce an image full of pixels with a constant value of 1, i.e. quite featureless, which is how a blank card should look!
-Again, most CCD image processing software will allow you to easily perform this operation simply by asking you to nominate an image to use as your "flat", and will use this to calibrate your light frame.

 Some Further Notes: Flat fields need not be taken at the same temperature or duration of your light field.
 Simply adjust the exposure time so that the CCD is about 30% saturated (e.g. If the full capacity of your CCD pixels is 65,000 counts try for around 20,000).
 Doing so will minimise any noise introduced to your light frame by the flat field process.

-Some suitable flat field targets are:
+Some suitable flat field targets are (in order of uniformity):

 Once you have "calibrated" your light frame (i.e. subtracted out the thermal noise, and and compensated for uneven illumination of the CCD) you can further process the image with your image processing software.